oblivia-simplex/Narrativity/2_schultz.md

-## \"Both And\": A Statement for Narrativity
+## "Both And\": A Statement for Narrativity

 *Bob Glück gave me back the sentence, a line of elastic stretching across the page.
 I had stood at the edge of the lyric and fallen in.
 I had swallowed the lyric and choked on it.
-I had been lured into the lyric\'s boudoir and slammed my elbows against the walls just trying to turn around.
+I had been lured into the lyric's boudoir and slammed my elbows against the walls just trying to turn around.
 I was out of metaphors.
 Though I still engage the lyric, writing in prose allows me a kind of freedom to explore the nether regions of sexuality and gender, to stroke the unnamable places, to crack my head up against the jagged edge.
-My world is troubled by \"either ors\": straight or gay, male or female, black or white, poetry or prose.
-I\'m lodged in the cracks between them, dynamiting my way out.*
+My world is troubled by "either ors\": straight or gay, male or female, black or white, poetry or prose.
+I'm lodged in the cracks between them, dynamiting my way out.*

 -------------------------------------------------------------------